6 steps to achieve your financial freedom

 You must also consider maximising other areas of your finances, such as your pension.

-But making sure debt is paid off before you intend to stop working is both financially prudent and can bring the peace of mind that every penny of your income is yours.
+But making sure debt is paid off before you intend to stop working is financially prudent and can bring the peace of mind that every penny of your income is yours.

 Step 5: Don’t rely on your elders

-I appreciate that it’s hard to ignore an earmarked inheritance when planning your financial future.
+It’s hard to ignore an earmarked inheritance when planning your financial future.

-Baby boomers are collectively sitting on trillions of pounds of wealth right now, largely thanks to soaring house prices.
+Older generations are collectively sitting on trillions of pounds of wealth right now, largely thanks to soaring house prices.

 And over the next two to three decades, this wealth is set to pass to their offspring.

-But relying on a future windfall to achieve financial freedom is risky.
+However, relying on a future windfall to achieve financial freedom is risky.
 Not only do you have no idea how long your parents will live, but due to rising care costs and the growth of products such as equity release, there’s no guarantee there will be anything left for you to inherit once your parents pass.

 It’s therefore wise to consider any potential inheritance from your parents or grandparents as a bonus, enabling your financial future to remain in your hands.